febreze-air/kid-kicker/README.md

 <img src="./assets/Kid_Kicker_Logo.png" alt="Kid Kicker Logo" width="200"/>

-> Remove users who have not verified in a server within a specified time frame.
+> Remove users who have not verified and recieved a role in a server within a specified time frame.

 ## Table of Contents 📚